Very often, in programming, you will need a data type that can only have one of two values, like:

 For this, Java has a

-boolean data type, which can take the values
+boolean data type, which can store

 A boolean type is declared with the